ibogovic-hub/ibogovic-hub.github.io/_posts/2026-09-11-weekly-recap-edge-vpn-artifactory-kernel.md

 ---
-title: Weekly recap: edge VPN patches, a poisoned artifact store, and a kernel branch that quietly died
+title: "Weekly recap: edge VPN patches, a poisoned artifact store, and a kernel branch that quietly died"
 tags: Security
 ---